claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/How-to-do-Jekyll-(Misc).markdown

 I'm using [jekyll-toc](https://github.com/allejo/jekyll-toc/), but I had to make an amendment to remove strange chars at the start of every list item.
 See [commit 34b357f](https://github.com/claresudbery/clare-wiki-ably/commit/34b357f).

 I also made another amendment to add a heading to each toc: [commit ebb8600](https://github.com/claresudbery/clare-wiki-ably/commit/ebb8600).

+## Category archive

+I didn't manage to get this working.
+There are build errors related to the plugin when you run jekyll serve locally, that will probably contain the key for how to fix it.
+See [commit 8f43b44](https://github.com/claresudbery/clare-wiki-ably/commit/8f43b44) for when I added the plugin.